WerewuIf/Adventure-Guild-Quest-Center/readme.md

 - **Potions** — the auto-use toggle, the "pause on no stamina" behavior, and per-run caps for each potion type.
 - **Network** — HTTP retry counts/delays and cache lifetimes for things like wave scans, stamina reads, and Loot Finder's scan interval.
 Lower values mean more frequent server hits which could lead to issues as we get ratelimited
 - **Notifications** — mute individual toast categories (quest events, kill progress, waiting/background toasts, errors, guild-verification pings), control toast durations, and tune how many past session reports/events are kept.
 - **Waves** — turn built-in wave sources on/off, add extra wave URLs to scan, and manage the Battle Pass hunt target monster list described above.
-Most people never need to touch this — it's mainly there in case a new wave gets added to the game that the script doesn't know about yet, or one of the built-in ones stops being useful for your level range.
+Most people never need to touch this — it's mainly there in case targets are on a wave that the script doesn't know about yet, or one of the built-in ones stops being useful for your quests (so you can skip scans for it).

 Remember to save settings after you change them.